alihesari/laravel-social-auto-posting/README.md

  ```

  ## 🚥 Required:
-If you want to send post to facebook page, You must install the [Facebook SDK for PHP](https://github.com/facebook/php-graph-sdk) to post to the Facebook page.
+If you want to send post to Facebook page, you must install the [Facebook SDK for PHP](https://github.com/facebook/php-graph-sdk).

  The Facebook PHP SDK can be installed with Composer.
 Run this command:
  ```sh